mmcaulif/Cardio/README.md

 # GymCardio

 ## Immediate to do list

-* Parallel gatherer
+* [ ] Parallel gatherer

-* Create package!
+* [ ] Create package!

-* Offline gatherer
+* [ ] Offline gatherer
   * on pause until mujoco sorted

-* refactor gatherer and runner, add default arg values, careful consideration needed
+* [ ] Refactor gatherer and runner, add default arg values, careful consideration needed
   * mostly done, just some final decisions to make

-* Make repo a package (just a setup file for now)
-    * need to debug and make cleaner, go through documentation

-* Move agent stubs outside of src and using package instead of src
+* [ ] Move agent stubs outside of src and using package instead of src